The Effect of Omitted Variables on the Sign of Regression Coefficients: Setup and Identification Analysis

+The proof of Theorem \ref{thm:OsterProp3} and all other formal results can be found in Appendix \ref{sec:proofs}.
 Theorem \ref{thm:OsterProp3} is very similar to Oster's Proposition 3, with only minor differences.
 As Oster remarked, this result shows that, even though knowledge of $\delta$ does not point identify $\beta_\text{long}$, knowledge of $\beta_\text{long}$ does point identify $\delta$.
-Figure \ref{fig:intro} explains why: Fixing $\delta$ is equivalent to placing a vertical line on the plot.
+Figure \ref{fig:intro} illustrates why: Fixing $\delta$ is equivalent to placing a vertical line on the plot.
 This vertical line may intersect the displayed curve up to three times, since $\mathcal{B}_I(\delta,R_\text{long}^2)$ can have up to three elements.
 Fixing the value $\beta_\text{long}$ to be equal to some known $\beta_\text{hypo}$, however, is equivalent to placing a horizontal line on the plot.
 This line can only intersect the displayed curve once.
 The absolute value of the horizontal coordinate at this intersection is precisely $\delta^{\text{bp},=}(\beta_\text{hypo}, R_\text{long}^2)$.

-Setting $\beta_\text{hypo} = 0$, we get the explain away breakdown point
+Setting $\beta_\text{hypo} = 0$, we get the \emph{explain away} breakdown point